 Taipei is a lovely city in the north of Taiwan.
 You can see a great mix of old and new architecture- from ancient temples to modern buildings.
 The food choices are superb from Michelin restaurants to street food stalls.
 This beautiful country in East Asia is worth a visit.

 Last October 16, 2017, Taiwan Economic Cultural Office (TECO) made an announcement that effective November 1, 2017, Filipinos can enter Taiwan VISA FREE valid for 14 days.
-The visa-free policy will undergo a trial period until July 31, 2019.
+The visa-free policy is effective until July 31, 2020.

 Before you book your flight, make sure you meet the following requirements: